MichaelFernandoKingLuise/Java-Based-Warnet-Management-System/README.md

-A Java-based internet cafe (warnet) management system, built with Apache Ant for automated builds.
-The project includes features for managing customer sessions and tracking usage, with a straightforward front-end that prioritizes functionality,
+A Java-based internet cafe (warnet) management system, developed with Apache Ant for build automation.
+The project features customer session management and usage tracking, with a straightforward front-end focused on functionality.